platformsh/platformsh-docs/docs/src/development/submodules.md

 ## Removing submodules

-These steps are not specific to Platform.sh, but kept as a reference for Git so that submodules are effectively removed prior to entering the build process.
+These steps aren't specific to Platform.sh, but kept as a reference for Git so that submodules are effectively removed prior to entering the build process.

 1. Delete information for the submodule you'd like to remove from `.gitmodules`.
 2. Stage changes to `.gitmodules`: